Lego Marvel's Avengers

 Lego Marvel's Avengers is a Lego-themed action-adventure video game developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment, for the Nintendo 3DS, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Windows, Xbox 360, Xbox One, and OS X. It is the spin-off to Lego Marvel Super Heroes and the second installment of the Lego Marvel franchise.
 The game is based on the Marvel Cinematic Universe, primarily following the plots of The Avengers and Avengers: Age of Ultron, with single levels based on Captain America: The First Avenger, Iron Man 3, Thor: The Dark World, and Captain America: The Winter Soldier.

 The game features characters from the Marvel Cinematic Universe as well as characters from comic books.
-Characters include Iron Man, Captain America, Hulk, Black Widow, Hawkeye, Scarlet Witch, Quicksilver, Thor, Ultron, Loki, Winter Soldier, Falcon, Vision, and War Machine, as well as some lesser known characters such as Devil Dinosaur and Fin Fang Foom.
-It includes the characters of the Avengers, a superhero team; along with many others.
+Characters include Iron Man, Captain America, Hulk, Black Widow, Hawkeye, Scarlet Witch, Quicksilver, Thor, Ultron, Loki, Winter Soldier, Falcon, Vision, and War Machine, as well as lesser-known characters such as Devil Dinosaur and Fin Fang Foom.
+It includes the characters of the Avengers, a superhero team, along with many others.
 The game was released on 26 January 2016 and received mixed reviews, with many calling it inferior to its predecessor.

 Gameplay

 The gameplay is similar to Lego's long-running series of franchise video games, with a focus on puzzle-solving interspersed with action.
 Players have to solve puzzles spread across the game environment to progress through levels.
-The game features New York City as the main large open-world hub, but also, for the first time, includes seven other movie significant areas players can travel to, including Asgard, Malibu, South Africa, The Helicarrier, the Bartons' farm, Washington D.C., and Sokovia.
+The game features New York City as the main large open-world hub, but also, for the first time, includes seven other movie significant areas players can travel to, including Asgard, Malibu, South Africa, the Helicarrier, the Bartons' farm, Washington, D.C., and Sokovia.
 These hubs also feature hundreds of side quests and bonus levels such as rescuing citizens in trouble and races.
-The main story takes up a fairly small fraction of the game's total "completion".
 While the game's story is predominantly focused on the first two Avengers films, there are single levels based on Captain America: The First Avenger, Iron Man 3, Thor: The Dark World, and Captain America: The Winter Soldier.

 Characters

-The game features over two hundred playable characters, with most characters (excluding the Fantastic Four and X-Men-based characters) returning from the previous game.
-While most of the characters are drawn from the Marvel Cinematic Universe, some comic book characters like Kamala Khan / Ms. Marvel, Sam Wilson's Captain America appearance, Jane Foster's Thor form, and the Young Avengers members Wiccan, Speed, Hulkling, and America Chavez are included as well.
+The game features over two hundred playable characters, with most characters (excluding Fantastic Four and X-Men characters) returning from the previous game.
+While most of the characters are drawn from the Marvel Cinematic Universe, some comic book characters that had yet to appear as of the release of the game like Kamala Khan / Ms. Marvel, Sam Wilson as Captain America, Jane Foster as Thor, and the Young Avengers members Wiccan, Speed, Hulkling, and America Chavez are included as well.
 Director Arthur Parsons stated: "It's a celebration of everything about the Avengers.
 Comic books, movies, cartoons.
 It's everything you love about the Avengers in video games".